HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 **Space Settings**

-Figure 4 and 5 demonstrates a use case scenario illustrating what happens when a user uses the Space Broker Application to launch a request at his/her location.
+Figure 4 and 5 demonstrate a use case scenario illustrating what happens when a user uses the Space Broker Application to launch a request at his/her location.
 The size of the camera frame shown in the figure is approximately 500 × 480 grid.
 To keep things simple, the entire space was divided into four regions: Space 1, Space 2, Space 3, and Space 4.
 The following table provides the inkling of the space partitions along with LED devices and LDR sensors associated with each region.
 For a better understanding, we can relate the environment setup with Figure 2, which provides the architectural layout of the floor plan labeling each component used in the experiment along with the space split-ups.

 | Region | Space Coverage (x,y denotes horizontal and vertical pixels of the camera frame) |Assigned devices |
 | :---: | :---: | :---: |